 Prejudice 6: Africa is dangerous

 Danger is always lurking wherever you are.
-Even during your city trip to Paris and Barcelona, your pockets could be rolled quite a bit, or the threat of a terrorist attack exists.
+Even during your city trip to Paris and Barcelona, your pockets could be picked, or there’s the threat of a terrorist attack.
 Then again, “dangerous” is a subjective term, which has to do with perception of risk.
 Many of my Ugandan friends think we Dutch are crazy that we live below sea level – on the coast, while the ice caps are melting!
 We cannot understand that people live right under an active volcano, and those people will think it is crazy that people continue to live in countries where Ebola is raging nearby.

 Risk perception aside, of course, it is true that in general crime in many African countries is much higher than in, say, the Netherlands.
 Also, in many countries the political situation is not always stable, there are unsettled conflict zones and traffic is a lot more dangerous.
 In a country like Uganda, traffic accidents are among the top causes of death.
 That we in the Netherlands can cycle back home alone at four in the morning after going out is extraordinary, and the exception rather than the rule in the world.
 It is important to understand that it is as safe or unsafe as you make it – wherever you go.
 Therefore, it is good to be aware of risks so you can avoid them.
-In Kampala, for example, I never take a moped cab off the street when it’s dark, I always wear a helmet, and I won’t sit extensively with my mother while I’m appinging next to an open window in the car.
+In Kampala, for example, I never take a motorcycle taxi from the street when it’s dark, always wear a helmet, and I won’t sit next to an open window in the car while having an extensive conversation with my mom.
 So be well informed in advance by your travel agent, Dutch embassies in the country you are traveling to, or government travel advisories.
 For example, some destinations are better avoided during election time, or avoided altogether because of conflict – and always use your common sense.
 You will see that Africa is much more than just dangerous: friendly and hospitable locals galore, endless diversity, one postcard landscape after another, good food and even better music.
 A continent to fall in love with!

 With this story, we are not trying to tell you what Africa is like.
 We don’t want to tell you that Africa is poor or rich, dangerous or harmless.
 We mainly want to highlight the effect of prejudice.
 Prejudices form blinders and cause us to look at the world around us with tunnel vision.
 When you dismantle your prejudices and remove your blinders, you will be surprised yet again at what else there is to see!